carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 not an acceptable `nodata` value!
 Or, for categories that number 1-15, 0 might be fine for `nodata`, but using -.000003 will force you to save the GeoTIFF on disk as a floating point raster, resulting in a bigger file.

-In summary, if we are lucky, our GeoTIFF file has a tag that reveals the correct no data value.
-If we are less lucky, we can find that information in the raster's external metadata or by plotting it.

 > ## Challenge
 > How can we find the assigned `nodata` value for our dataset when it is read in?
 How can we assign it to something else?